 The following provides general guidance to employers in dealing with the potential impacts of COVID-19 on the workplace.
 The information contained below is subject to change as the COVID-19 pandemic progresses.
 All should appreciate that this is a fluid situation and we will continue to update our clients as matters change.
 For specific issues, please speak with your Mathews Dinsdale lawyer.

-We have issued a number of In-A-Flash updates for specific issues arising from the COVID-19 pandemic.
+We have issued a number of In A Flash updates for specific issues arising from the COVID-19 pandemic.
 These can be accessed on the Firm’s COVID-19 website resources.

 Where can employers get regular updates on COVID-19?